-1. This report describes the exploratory longline fishery for toothfish (Dissostichus spp.) in Division 58.4.3b.
+- 1. This report describes the exploratory longline fishery for toothfish (Dissostichus spp.) in Division 58.4.3b.
 The fishery in Division 58.4.3 began as a new fishery in 1997 (Conservation Measure (CM) 113/XV).
 Following the Commission's decision that high levels of illegal, unreported and unregulated (IUU) fishing for Dissostichus spp. in the Convention Area had rendered it unrealistic to consider this fishery as 'new' (CCAMLR-XVIII, paragraph 10.14), along with a renewed interest in this fishery, the fishery was reclassified as exploratory in 2000.
-That year, the Commission agreed on four exploratory fisheries for Dissostichus spp. in this region outside Australia's national jurisdiction: exploratory trawl fisheries on BANZARE Bank (CM 203/XIX) and Elan Bank (CM 205/XIX); and exploratory longline fisheries on BANZARE Bank (CM 204/XIX) and Elan Bank (CM 206/XIX).

-2. In 2001, the boundaries of Division 58.4.3 were reassigned based on ecological considerations, and two new divisions were formed: Division 58.4.3a (Elan Bank) and Division 58.4.3b (BANZARE Bank).
+That year, the Commission agreed on four exploratory fisheries for Dissostichus spp. in this region outside Australia's national jurisdiction: exploratory trawl fisheries on BANZARE Bank (CM 203/XIX) and Elan Bank (CM 205/XIX); and exploratory longline fisheries on BANZARE Bank (CM 204/XIX) and Elan Bank (CM 206/XIX). - 2.
+In 2001, the boundaries of Division 58.4.3 were reassigned based on ecological considerations, and two new divisions were formed: Division 58.4.3a (Elan Bank) and Division 58.4.3b (BANZARE Bank).
 The Commission agreed to exploratory fisheries for Dissostichus spp. in each of these new divisions.
-Since 2004, licensed longline vessels have fished in Division 58.4.3b for Dissostichus spp. targeting primarily Antarctic toothfish (D. mawsoni) with smaller catches of Patagonian toothfish (D. eleginoides).

-3. In 2007, Division 58.4.3b was subdivided into small-scale research units (SSRUs) A (north of $60^{\circ}$ S) and B (south of $60^{\circ}$ S).
-In 2008, SSRU A was further subdivided into SSRUs A, C, D and E.

-4. The current limits on the exploratory fishery for Dissostichus spp. in Division 58.4.3b are described in CM 41-07.
+Since 2004, licensed longline vessels have fished in Division 58.4.3b for Dissostichus spp. targeting primarily Antarctic toothfish (D. mawsoni) with smaller catches of Patagonian toothfish (D. eleginoides). - 3.
+In 2007, Division 58.4.3b was subdivided into small-scale research units (SSRUs) A (north of 60° S) and B (south of 60° S).
+In 2008, SSRU A was further subdivided into SSRUs A, C, D and E. - 4.
+The current limits on the exploratory fishery for Dissostichus spp. in Division 58.4.3b are described in CM 41-07.
 Since 2010, fishing in this division has been limited to research only, in accordance with CM 24-01, and the commercial catch limit set at 0 tonnes (Table 1).

-5. In 2013, the fishery was limited to research fishing by one Japanese-flagged vessel using longlines only but no fishing occurred.

-6. For 2014, no notifications were submitted for the exploratory fishery for Dissostichus spp. in Division 58.4.3b.
+No fishing has taken place since 2012.
+The catches reported from in Division 58.4.3b include catch data from one vessel that CCAMLR has agreed should be quarantined as there is no confidence in the amount and/or the location of those catches (SC-CAMLR-XXXIII, paragraph 3.68).
+Those years that include quarantined data are indicated with a superscript q and vessel-specific details are provided in the footnote to Table 1.
+All ancillary data associated with these vessels (e.g. by-catch, tagging, observer data) is also quarantined and is not included in the data presented in this report. - 5.
+For 2015, no notifications were submitted for the exploratory fishery for Dissostichus spp. in Division 58.4.3b.